-- Allow to steep covered for 30-45 minutes.
-(30-45 is better, but steep at least 15 minutes.)
+- Allow to steep, covered, for at least 15 minutes.

-- Strain herbs and enjoy!
+- Strain the herbs and enjoy!
 Breathing the vapors of your tea is encouraged to maximize the benefits.

 - You can refrigerate any excess infusion and heat it up to drink later.

-Sore Throat Home Remedy #7 – Garlic
+#7 – Garlic

-Garlic is both anti-viral and anti-bacterial, so it fights against many types of sore throat causes.
+Garlic has antiviral and antibacterial properties, so it fights against many types of sore throat causes.
 The pungent smell of garlic comes from the sulfur rich compounds that it contains, including allicin and alliin.
 Cooking makes these compounds less effective, so raw is the way to go.